Maggie Shipstead

+Early life and education

+Shipstead grew up in Mission Viejo, California.
+Her mother was a professor of child development and placed Shipstead into a program for "gifted" children based on an IQ test at five years old.
+She was a competitive horse rider.

-After attending Harvard University and earning an MFA at Iowa Writers' Workshop, she was awarded a Stegner Fellowship.
+Shipstead attended Harvard University and while there she considered becoming a writer for the first time after taking Zadie Smith's course on creative writing.
+After earning an MFA at Iowa Writers' Workshop, she was awarded a Stegner Fellowship.

+Writing career

 After finishing the Stegner fellowship, she published her first novel, Seating Arrangements, in 2012.
 It describes a wedding weekend on a monied, fictional New England island, and received critical acclaim.
 The New York Times described it as a "smart and frothy debut novel," and it received the Los Angeles Times Book Prize for First Fiction and the Dylan Thomas Prize.

 Her second novel, Astonish Me (2014), spans three decades of intrigue and romance in the ballet world starting in 1977.
 It received mixed reviews, with the New York Times describing the prose as "unexceptional, subservient to the momentum of Shipstead’s schematic plot."
 However, The Guardian praised it for "nimble writing barely misses a beat, any plot implausibility amply compensated for by her serious addressing of a devotion to artistic endeavour that crosses generations and captivates opposing individuals."

 In 2021, she published her third novel, Great Circle, to wide acclaim.
 The Washington Post described it as a "a soaring work of historical fiction about a “lady pilot” in the mid-20th century."
 It was shortlisted for the 2021 Booker Prize and for the 2022 Women's Prize for Fiction.
 It portrays a fearless female aviator, Marian Graves, who struggles to break through the sexist norms of aviation from the 1910s-1950s, while framing the story through the eyes of an actress who is portraying Graves on screen in present day.
 It was optioned by Picturestart in the summer of 2021 for development into a television show, with Shipstead serving as an executive producer.